SamuelNegrea/tlco-page/README.md

 # tlco-page

-Here's a copy I've made of the company's website I'm working for.
+Here's a copy I've made of the company's website I worked for.

 Once downloaded or cloned the project type "npm install" in your terminal to install the node_modules.